NOAA-EMC/global-workflow/README.md

 - coupled_free_forecast: 2 day tests for atm-ocn-ice coupling
 - coupled_free_forecast_wave: 2 day test for atm-ocn-ice-wav coupling (same as p5 except shorter)
-- atm_free_forecast:  Run the atm only case with same ICs as coupled tests
+- atm_free_forecast:  Run the atm only case with same ICs as coupled tests Please see the bottom of the README for information about particular versions and ICs

 For Orion:
 First make sure you have python loaded: